Lukoning/Lukoning/README.md

 ### 💥 Bio

-广西老表之人类幼崽🍼还没熟呢别催了
+I'm a student from Nanning, the capital of G.Z.A.R

-I'm a student from Guangxi Zhuang Autonomous Region
+If you don't know where is Nanning, Google is good for you :)

-As of the last update of this README, I was still a juvenile in China. (age<18)
+As of the last update of this README, I was still a juvenile (age<18)

 ### ❤️ Hobby